survivejs/react-book/manuscript/03_webpack_and_react.md

 }
 ```

 I'll be using `const` whenever possible.
 It will give me a guarantee that the reference to the object won't get changed inadvertently.
-It does allow you to change the object contents, though, i.e. you can still push new items to an array and so on.
+It does allow you to change the object contents, though, in that you can still push new items to an array and so on.

 If I want something mutable, I'll use `let` instead. `let` is scoped to the code block and is another new feature introduced with ES6.
 These both are good safety measures.